-“You’re ruining this beautiful scenery with this ok-ass, bullshit music” James said from the middle row of seats.
+“You’re ruining this beautiful scenery with this ok-ass, bullshit music” James said from the middle row.
 “Put on Z by My Morning Jacket.
 Have you heard My Morning Jacket?” he asked, looking back at me.

 I shook my head to say no.